 An industrious and skilled workforce had made Flanders the undisputed leader of textile production in the lands known as Europe.
 When Flanders independence was threatened by France, many weavers would leave and come to England to carry on their activity.
 Welcome as they were, it was in England’s interests for the State of Flanders to remain independent, or at least, in friendly hands.
 It was also in the King’s interests to have a Bishop of Norwich who understood the market in wool.
 The See had become vacant upon the death of the founder of Norwich cathedral, Herbert de Losinga, in 1119, and after a lengthy period of political jousting, with my allies actively promoting my credentials to King Henry and his supporters, in 1121 my appointment was confirmed.

 The Church and monarchy in England took a keen interest in religious developments in Europe, in particular at Cluny in Burgundy, so that my official duties required me to travel extensively.
 This in turn facilitated what might be described as my ‘intelligence gathering’ activities, basically keeping abreast of changing political alliances which might impact on English commerce and trading, in particular in wool.
-The revenues generated by my official duties, provided more than adequate remuneration for all my activities, and enabled me to purchase estates between London and Norwich, which became more extensive and lucrative than those owned by my family in Calne.
+The revenues generated by my official duties, provided more than adequate remuneration, and enabled me to purchase estates between London and Norwich, which became more extensive than those owned by my family in Calne.

 At the other end of the spectrum, my friend Stephen Harding, while returning from a pilgrimage to Rome, had come upon a small Benedictine monastery at Molesmes, to the north of Dijon.
 The monks were living a life of poverty and deprivation, without any of the material comforts or financial interests that I enjoyed.
 Stephen of course, was overjoyed.
 He believed he had discovered, after God, his reason for living.
 The monks of Molesmes followed the Rule of St Benedict to the letter, foregoing the many and varied ‘dispensations’ which had been introduced at the Abbey of Cluny to make life a bit easier, and which Stephen deprecated with a vengeance.
 When ‘dispensations’ also started to appear at Molesmes, Stephen and a number of his like minded brethren sought permission to establish their own Abbey, and in 1098 they founded the Cistercian Order at Citeaux, 23 km to the south of Dijon.